Meettya/fork-ipc/README.md

 ## Overview:

-fork-ipc designed to simplify the task of transfering functionality to child processes.
+fork-ipc designed to simplify the task of transferring functionality to child processes.
 Separation takes place in a secure environment, is used as the basic data transmission using a message from the parent to the child process and vice versa.
 Compared to the use of the network or pipe it provides more assurance of safety and less overhead to transmit requests and data.

 Furthermore fork-ipc provides the ability to send messages from the child process to the parent, which may be useful in the processing of external signals, streaming, and so.

+Also child process may ask parent to execute(proxy) request and parent process has ACL-like rules for children upward request to prevent "all-may-all" case.

 ## What it is: